marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 Summary
 ======
-This post presents a Proof Of Concept of the Heartbleed bug.
-The aim was to attempt to exploit the well known bug to steal the private keys from my local instance using a vulnerable version of OpenSSL.
-Unfortunately the outcome was not the one being sought, but it has proven to be a very interesting experiment anyway.
+This post shows a proof of concept of the Heartbleed bug.
+I tried to exploit the bug to steal the private keys from a local instance using a vulnerable version of OpenSSL.
+I was unsuccessful, but it has proven a very interesting experiment anyway.

 The bug
 =======